 The system has two modes: "delegated" and "hosted".

 Under the "delegated" mode, an organization can implement its own certification authority and thus maintain its own private key for signing cryptographic material.
-Though still not in operation, it is anticipated that this service will begin to function at the end of the first semester of 2011.

 The "hosted" service has been in operation since 1st January, 2011.
 Under the "hosted" mode, member organizations can perform all RPKI architecture related tasks by accessing a simple website.